-You must estimate the length of time the lock is held to determine the appropriate lock method.
+You must estimate the length of time that the lock is held to determine the appropriate lock method.
 In general, use simple locks when the entity accesses are bounded and small.
-One example of a bounded and small access is some entity accessing a system time variable.
-Use complex locks when the entity accesses could take a long time or a variable amount of time.
+One example of a bounded and small access is some entity that accesses a system time variable.
+Use complex locks when the entity accesses might take a long time or a variable amount of time.
 One example of a variable amount of time is some entity scanning linked lists.